dqops/dqo/docs/checks/column/pii/contains-email-percent.md

 # contains email percent data quality checks

-Column check that calculates the percentage of rows that contains valid email values in a column.
+Column check that calculates the percentage of rows that contains valid email values in a monitored column.

 ___